 Leaf dip method was used for bioassay with some modifications (Sawicki and Rice 1978).
-Insecticide solution was prepared by taking 5 μ L amount of insecticide from insecticide bottle and added in 250ml water to attain required volume.
+Insecticide solution was prepared by taking 5 μL amount of insecticide from insecticide bottle and added in 250ml water to attain required volume.
 Serial dilution was done to attain required concentrations.
-Experimental design CRD was adapted under controlled lab conditions: 23 ± 1°C, 60 ± 10% relative humidity (RH).
+Experimental design CRD was adapted under controlled lab conditions: $23 \pm 1^{\circ}C$, $60 \pm 10\%$ relative humidity (RH).
 There were three concentrations, every concentration had three replicates.
 Fresh leaves were collected from wheat field at AARI, washed and cleaned.
 After that leaves were cut in smaller sizes, dipped into insecticide solution and left to dry for 1-2 hours.
 The dried leaves were placed into Petri plates on filter papers.
 30 insects were exposed at every concentration $(1.4 \times 10^{-7} \text{ ppm}, 1.4 \times 10^{-10} \text{ ppm}, 1.4 \times 10^{-13} \text{ ppm})$.
 Data was collected after every 24 hours till 8-10 days.
 Every specimen of adult aphids and their newly young ones were separated after 24 hours, one specimen was kept into one petri plate to check proper effects of the insecticide.
-The aphids were observed under microscope, the live aphids were disposed of.
+The aphids were observed under microscope, the live aphids were given fresh food and the dead aphids were disposed of.